bersling/animals-microservice/README.md

 Simply find & use some animal svgs.

-Note that the svgs are not included in this repository due to copyright issues.
+**The svgs are not included in this repository due to copyright issues.**

 Rather you can use this repo if you want to have a look how you could build such an API using nodeJS + express in under 100 lines of code!